GRAILunholy/LE-Screencap-Buddy/README.md

 # LE-Screencap-Buddy
 readme overhaul incoming
-## todo:
-- check if refactor me2/3 to match
-- recompile into singular for all
-- whatever needs to be done to make nexus work

 Adds 2 keybinds for easy conversation screencaps in Mass Effect Legendary Edition (2+3 only im repackaging 1 as we speak)
 ## Usage: